-Торіс Phase Review findings RAG Air Quality Construction The Environmental Impacts Update states that the preliminary assessment of effects presented in the Preliminary Environmental Information Report (PEIR) is unaffected by this change.
+Topic Phase Review findings RAG Air Quality Construction The Environmental Impacts Update states that the preliminary assessment of effects presented in the Preliminary Environmental Information Report (PEIR) is unaffected by this change.
 It also states that construction vehicle modelling is being undertaken and will be reported in the Environmental Statement (ES).
 Therefore, no evidence has been presented in the Supplementary Consultation which confirms or otherwise the likely significant air quality effects arising from construction traffic.
-Recommendation &amp; Observation No assessment of construction phase traffic effects is presented in the Supplementary Consultation documents which may be significant for this scheme.
-Reference is made to the mitigation set out in the PEIR, however the PEIR only provides standard techniques for mitigating effects such as construction dust but omits numerous effective techniques that warrant consideration.
-There is a concern that some road links in this area have not been assessed in the PEIR and therefore the Operation There is a concern that some foad links in this area have not been assessed in the FER and therefore the assessment of effects presented are misrepresented.
-No further detail has been provided since Statutory Consultation.
-No further consideration has been given to assessing a key pollutant with known health effects (PM2.5), recommended by World Health Organisation (WHO) guidelines.
-It is recommended that a new air quality modelling assessment is undertaken across the Borough which considers changes in PM2.5 and PM10 concentrations and this is presented to the Council.
+Recommendation & Observation No assessment of construction phase traffic effects is presented in the Supplementary Consultation documents which may be significant for this scheme. • Reference is made to the mitigation set out in the PEIR, however the PEIR only provides standard techniques for mitigating effects such as construction dust but omits numerous effective techniques that warrant consideration. • There is a concern that some road links in this area have not been assessed in the PEIR and therefore the assessment of effects presented are misrepresented.
+Operation No further detail has been provided since Statutory Consultation.
+No further consideration has been given to assessing a key pollutant with known health effects (PM 2.5 ), recommended by World Health Organisation (WHO) guidelines.
+It is recommended that a new air quality modelling assessment is undertaken across the Borough which considers changes in PM 2.5 and PM 10 concentrations and this is presented to the Council.
 The Environmental Impacts Update states that impacts are difficult to predict in the absence of detailed air quality modelling, however, changes have the potential to change the effects reported in the PEIR.
 Detailed air quality modelling should be undertaken to inform the design.
 Until such changes have been modelled, the impacts should remain as stated in the PEIR.
 The assessment in the Environmental Impacts Update and PEIR would suggest that no significant adverse impacts are predicted as no operational mitigation is provided.
 This remains a concern considering the magnitude of the scheme and the absence of a standalone Health Impact Assessment (HIA).
 A full and comprehensive HIA has been requested by the Council and the Director of Public Health.
 Highways England has confirmed that this will be provided in the form of a combined Health and Equalities Impact Assessment (HEIA).